KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 ### Signals

 Signals are the cheapest form of IPC.
-They literally allow one process to send a signal to another process, through the use of the function **kill()**.
+They literally allow one process to send a signal to another process, through the use of the function `kill()`.
 Although due to historical reasons the name might be a bit misleading (originally, the only defined signal was used to stop a process, other uses only came later), it can be used to send different signals.
 Signals here are very simply numbers with a predefined meaning (an "enum" if you will) that you can send to another process.
 Depending on the number received, a different action is expected to be taken.
 For example, if you use the `Ctrl+c` keyboard shortcut to stop a running program, the shell sends a `SIGINT` (signal interrupt) to the current program.
 Similarly, `Ctrl+z` will send a `SIGTSTP` signal.

 The snippet below shows the different types of signals that can be sent.
-Many of them have to do with stopping other processes, but with subtly different effects (for example, stop a process -immediately- versus allowing it to safely exit itself).
+Many of them have to do with stopping other processes, but with subtly different effects (for example, stop a process---immediately---versus allowing it to safely exit itself).

 ```bash
 jvliegen@localhost:~/$ kill -L